thesmarthomeninja/MMM/README.md

 <img src="http://datafeedtoolbox.com/wp-content/uploads/2017/05/750x410xAdobeStock_11334173-750x410.jpeg.pagespeed.ic.GNnNrv2nge.webp">

+Do you want to know how much you need to spend vs how much revenue you will get back with your advertising campaigns?  i.e. shopping or search campaigns at a high level for a specific period of time?

 Marketing Mix Model for All: Using R for MMM
 June 1, 2017  Credit Goes To: Jessica Langford  Machine Learning, Optimization, R, Statistics Understanding the ROI across all of your paid marketing channels is a top priority for senior-level executives across every industry and every geographical market.
 Getting a clear sense of the ROI on each channel allows companies to answer really important questions.
 For example:

 <img src="http://datafeedtoolbox.com/wp-content/uploads/2017/05/dataAndModelFit-300x223.jpg">

 What will happen if I increase my Email spend by 20%?